 - Run new equipment as many hours as customer demand will allow.

 If you need 168 hours of production per week out of a certain type of equipment, you could buy two of them and run them each for 84 hours a week.
 Or, you could buy one piece of equipment and run it 168 hours a week.
 Of course, certain considerations such as maintenance and logistical support will play into this decision.

 - Never let the lack of employee skills prevent you from operating.

 This does not mean you should operate with unskilled workers.
 It does mean that you should anticipate the need for certain skills.
 This seems elementary, but all too often, it is the lack of depth on the “bench” that catches companies off guard.
 Unexpected absences can suddenly result in an expensive investment sitting idle while you rush to train a replacement.

 - Use overtime as a strategic pool of trained employees.

-While they are often untrained, a temporary workforce can free up your skilled labor for higher level tasks.
-Should production demands take a short step backwards, it is relatively easy to release temporary help.
+While they are often untrained, a temporary workforce can free up your skilled labor for higher-level tasks.
+Should production demands take a short step backward, it is relatively easy to release temporary help.

 - Have schedules ready to go as the need for weekly coverage increases.

 Change schedules proactively.
 If you are currently operating 5 days a week and may need to go to 6 days or even 7 days a week, work with your employees to find the best schedules for these situations.
 Then, when it is time for a change, everyone will understand their role in meeting the challenges.

 This can be one of the most frustrating aspects of growth.
 You try to respond to expected growth, and then everything changes.
 You are then caught with too little or too much capacity.